 Local Middle Schoolers Out to Help Our Community

 J&W yard services began with two middle schoolers who had an idea.
-Jed and Will, offer services including: mowing, edging, weeding, mulching, leaf raking, and fertilizing.
+Jed and Will, two of your neighbors, offer the following services: snow shoveling, mowing, edging, weeding, mulching, leaf raking, and fertilizing.
 First time customers receive a 50% discount their first service.
 While serving the Montgomery West neighborhood, they stand by their 100% satisfaction guarantee and will provide you with a free estimate.

 *J&W Yard Services not affiliated with or endorsed by MWHOA.

 For further information contact them at jwyardservices@gmail.com.